pydicom/pynetdicom/docs/user/ae.rst

 Application Entity level, i.e. the same contexts will be used for all association requests.
-To set the requested presentation contexts on a per-association basis (i.e. each association request can have different requested contexts) you can use the *context* keyword parameter when calling :meth:`AE.associate()<ApplicationEntity.associate>` (see the :ref:`Association <association>` page for more information).
+To set the requested presentation contexts on a per-association basis (i.e. each association request can have different requested contexts) you can use the *contexts* keyword parameter when calling :meth:`AE.associate()<ApplicationEntity.associate>` (see the :ref:`Association <association>` page for more information).